 Moreover, the Ovente only provides a mixer, a whisk, and a blender attachment – the fewest out of our immersion category.
 However, the attachments are at least stainless steel for durability and easy cleaning – though, the plastic parts are not dishwasher safe.

-Best Blender Food Processor Combo – Buyer’s Guide
+How to Choose Blender and Food Processor Combo – Buyer’s Guide

 When choosing a blender food processor combo, it is important to understand what is vital to the function of the product and what is merely convenient.
 Some brands may inflate their prices by providing a variety of cheap features which seem impressive but have little effect on the quality of the product as a whole.